BUSINESS TO BUSINESS

 DigiPay’s corporate B2B clientele receive personalized attention and ongoing risk management from DigiPay’s team of payment specialists and banking partners.
 Personalized service, coupled with the sheer volume of transactions we process through multiple banks, ensures the highest level of service and support for our merchants.

 Choosing the right payment processing partner is critical, because business owners need payment acceptance solutions that are tailored to their businesses.
 DigiPay’s merchant onboarding process combines sophisticated technology with human oversight.
 Experienced underwriters who understand the B2B space, and have expertise in payment card brand and banking industry compliance, bring a refreshingly holistic approach to new account set-ups.

 B2B commerce is growing exponentially and DigiPay can help accelerate that growth, with B2B resources and customized processing solutions.
 Together with our partners, DigiPay Solutions seamlessly integrates processing technologies into core business management frameworks.

-B2B commerce is considered a low-risk category, which helps expedite the account onboarding process.
-DigiPay is unique because we underwrite merchants in-house before we submit their applications to the bank.
+B2B commerce may be classified as low-risk or high-risk depending on ticket size, merchant category code, and payment acceptance methods.
+For example, SAAS is considered higher-risk by many banks due to increased risk of chargebacks.
+DigiPay is unique because we underwrite merchants in-house before we submit their applications.
 Our experienced underwriters review and prepare all documents and disclosures before submitting the application to the bank, to fast-track account activation.

 Merchant accounts are essentially a line of credit from a processor, and subject to periodic review.
 Chargeback ratios, regulatory and security compliance and adherence to payment card brand guidelines are critically important to maintain a processing account.
 Complaints to the FDA or FTC against a merchant create liability for merchants and their processors under Know Your Customer (KYC) regulations.